arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 Using **`nmcli`**, you can easily send AT commands to your Cat.4 modem to perform various tasks like checking the modem status, signal quality, and network registration.
 This method provides a straightforward way to interact with your modem from a Linux environment, whether you are performing a simple check or managing more advanced functions.

-By following these steps, you can effectively manage and troubleshoot your modem using AT commands in the Linux environment.
+Following these steps, you can effectively manage and troubleshoot your modem using AT commands in the Linux environment.

 #### Using Arduino

-The AT commands can also be sent to the Pro 4G Module using the Portenta H7 or Portenta C33 with the Arduino IDE.
+The AT commands can be sent to the Pro 4G Module using the Portenta H7 or Portenta C33 with the Arduino IDE.

-It will require [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular) library.
-You can access the library through the Arduino IDE's library manager by navigating to **Sketch -> Include Library -> Manage Libraries** or using the IDE's side panel with books icon.
+You will need the [**Arduino_Cellular**](https://github.com/arduino-libraries/Arduino_cellular) library, which you can access through the Arduino IDE's library manager by navigating to **Sketch -> Include Library -> Manage Libraries** or using the IDE's side panel with the books icon.

 ![Arduino Cellular Library for Pro 4G Modules](assets/arduino_cellular_library.png)

-Please ensure the mini PCIe power configuration is set as outlined in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
-The Portenta H7 or C33 requires **SERIAL1 Breakout** pins to be connected to designated **PCIe Breakout** pins :
+Make sure the mini PCIe power configuration is set as described in the [Mini PCIe Power Breakout Header](#mini-pcie-power-breakout-header-j9) section.
+The Portenta H7 or C33 requires the **SERIAL1 Breakout** pins to be connected to the corresponding **PCIe Breakout** pins:

 | **SERIAL1 Breakout Pins (17)** | **PCIe Breakout Pins (16)** |
 |--------------------------------|-----------------------------|